TRANSIT ORIENTED DEVELOPMENT

 REDESIGNING CITIES by Jonathan Barnett

-Principles, Practice, Implementation.
-An excellent new book from a leading urban design thinker.
-"Jonathan Barnett points the way for us to make our urban areas more livable, attractive, and economically competitive.
-He captures the lessons we've learned about livable communities, describes the tools and techniques that work, and points us toward the creation of tomorrow's success stories.
 Redesigning Cities is a great read for transportation and urban planners, and anyone else interested in understanding the relationship between urban design, land use, and transportation.
 Barnett does an excellent job of explaining lessons learned - what to avoid from the past, and what we need to do to get it right in the future.
 This highlights the importance of urban design to the shaping of cities, and provides practical solutions to the problems of poor design, poverty, and sprawl."
-Purchase book

 THE REGIONAL CITY By Peter Calthorpe and William Fulton